mikeguta/mushroom-strategy/docs/options/home-view-options.md

 ## Chip Options

 The mushroom strategy has chips that indicate the number of entities for a specific domain which are in an "active" state.
 Hidden/Disabled entities are excluded from this count.

-* Tapping a chip will set corresponding entities to an "inactive" state.[^1]
+- Tapping a chip will set corresponding entities to an "inactive" state.[^1]
+  _**Note:** The Switch chip requires a confirmation before executing its tap action to prevent accidental toggling of all switches._
-* Tap and hold a chip, will navigate to the corresponding view.
+- Holding a chip, will navigate to the corresponding view.

 [^1]: For some chips, the tap action is disabled.

-The `chips` group enables you to specify the configuration of chips.
+The `chips` group enables you to specify its configuration of chips.

 | Name             | type    | default | Description                                 |
 |:-----------------|:--------|:--------|:--------------------------------------------|